Skip to content

 The way DAM and MAM handle storage can be fundamentally different.
 Data storage can be classified into two groups: hot and cold.
 Hot storage is any type of data storage that is immediately accessible, while cold storage is for long-term archiving of large amounts of data.
 Hot storage, as the name suggests, allows for instant retrieval of data and provides more performance and speed.
 Cold storage, on the other hand, is ideal for storing static data that is rarely accessed.
 Since these files are not accessed frequently, they can be stored in less expensive cloud storage or media such as tape or optical storage.

-A MAM system takes advantage of both hot and cold storage to store and archive media files for long-term preservation securely.
+A MAM system takes advantage of both hot and cold storage to securely store and archive media files for long-term preservation.
 As media progresses through its lifecycle, a MAM can facilitate moving it from hot to cold storage.
-However, if raw or archived assets need to be moved from a DAM, it’s possible that you’ll find that there’s no concept of where to put them; everything goes in the same place, hot storage—and it can be pricey.
+However, if raw or archived assets need to be moved from a DAM, it’s possible that you’ll find that there’s no concept of where to put them; everything goes in the same place: hot storage—and it can be pricey.
 In fact, the DAM business model is centered on selling storage.
 Whether you use it or not, the cost remains.

 3. Large file support

-Video files are substantially larger than other types of media files, which presents unique challenges in storage and distribution.
-If you’re dealing with video content, you need solutions that will help you store, edit, and share it as smoothly as possible.
+Video files are substantially larger than other types of media files, which comes with its own set of unique challenges when it comes to storage and distribution.
+If you’re dealing with video content, you need to have solutions that will help you store, edit, and share video as smoothly as possible.

 A DAM system is specifically designed to store, organize, and distribute digital assets—files of any kind.
-By design, DAM is limited in how fast it can process and preview large media files like video or video project files.
+When it comes to large media files like video or video project files, DAM, by design, will be limited in how fast it can process and preview large files.

-Then there’s MAM, which was designed to manage millions of files with sizes in multiple terabytes.
+A MAM, by contrast, is designed to manage millions of files, with sizes in multiple terabytes.
 The ability to handle this amount of data is crucial when managing libraries of rich media and enabling on-premise or cloud-based file workflows.

 4. Video format support